-Peruse the assets colleagues have added to the collaborative research Padlet above.

-- Join our collaborative notes on hypothes.is using our group https://hypothes.is/groups/nVYRZyNY/ tlp-natural-gas-pipeline - Choose a minimum of two articles, videos, images, etc. from your colleagues' collection and annotate using hypothes.is.
-Make sure you add your contributions to the our collaborative group.
-Your annotations could include: - questioning the information based on other research you have read; - highlighting an aspect e.g., currency of the article, creator of the video. etc. - Based on the research you and your colleagues found and annotated, pick a side of the debate.
-You will return to our communal Padlet to post your final decision. - Write a 250-500 word position paper and upload it to the Padlet entry that you found the most persuasive.
-OR

-- Use the other features in Padlet to create a multimedia position statement.
+- Peruse the assets colleagues have added to the collaborative research Padlet above. - Choose a minimum of 1 article, video, image, etc. from your colleagues' collection and comment (see Padlet for proposed method): - questioning the information based on other research you have read; - highlighting an aspect e.g., currency of the article, creator of the video, etc. - Based on the research you and your colleagues found and annotated, pick a side of the debate.
+You will return to our communal Padlet to post your final decision. - Write a 250-500 word position paper and upload it to the Padlet column, "Final Position Papers".
+OR - Use the other features in Padlet to create a multimedia position statement.
 There are audio and video options.
-Once again, add to the Padlet entry that you found most persuasive. - 5.
-Make sure to identify yourself in your Padlet post.
+Once again, add to the Padlet column, "Final Position Papers".

+• Make sure to identify yourself in your Padlet post.